codsen/codsen/packages/codsen-tokenizer/README_FUTURE.md

 All the common parsers/tokenizers in the market currently: Angular parser, HTMLParser2, Hyntax, Parse5, PostHTML-parser, svelte parser, vue parser **will not see it as a tag**, same way like the browser will not see it as a tag.

-This means, tools based on such parsers can't be used to detect FATAL ERRORS in the code.
+This means, tools based on such parsers can't be used to detect FATAL ERRORS like this.

-**This is the reason why the current HTML linters in the market are so primitive**.
+**Here is the reason why the current HTML linters in the market are so primitive**.

-Here's where `codsen-tokenizer` comes in.
+But that's where the `codsen-tokenizer` comes in.

-Reusing our example of fatal error div, `div class="zz">`.
+Reusing our example of a fatal error div, `div class="zz">`.
 Here's the plan:

-**FIRST STEP.**
+**FIRST STEP**

 `codsen-tokenizer` correctly recognises `div class="zz">` _as a tag_, yielding: